kubeshop/tracetest/docs/docs/analyzer/rules/no-empty-attributes.md

-# not_empty_attributes
+# no-empty-attributes

-Disallow empty attribute values
+Disallow empty attribute values.

 ## Rule Details

-An Attribute is a key-value pair, which is encapsulated as part of a span.
-The attribute value should should not be empty to be considered valid.
+An `Attribute` is a key-value pair, which is encapsulated as part of a span.
+The attribute value should not be empty to be considered valid.

 ## Options